apache/cloudstack-www/blog/2023-12-07-ccc2023-roundup/index.md

 ### How We Use CloudStack to Provide Managed Hosting, [Swen Brüseke](https://www.linkedin.com/in/swen-br%C3%BCseke-391912193/)

-Swen shows how proIO utilize Cloudstack to provide customers with managed hosting solutions and versatile public and private cloud solutions, mainly based on open-source software.
+Swen shows how proIO utilize CloudStack to provide customers with managed hosting solutions and versatile public and private cloud solutions, mainly based on open-source software.